ImShyMike/homepage/README.md

 My own personal site on the web :D

+This is the second version of my website and now has posts and projects as well as a modern web framewok for speeed!

 ## Running locally

 First install the dependencies with `npm install` and then start a development server: